family

 Hope Ybarra planned her funeral and told her kids she was dying.
 It was all a lie.

-It was 2008 and Hope Ybarra's story of pain and courage captured the hearts of the Fort Worth, Texas, community.
 The young mother-of-three, then only 33, had been battling brain, bone and lung cancer for eight long years, documenting her journey online to friends, family and the world.

-"She's a very strong woman, and she wants truly to live, but unfortunately the cancer seems to be stronger than she is," Father Ken Robinson from a local church told the Fort Worth Star-Telegram at the time.
+"She's a very strong woman, and she wants truly to live, but unfortunately, the cancer seems to be stronger than she is," Father Ken Robinson from a local church told the Fort Worth Star-Telegram at the time.

-Her three daughters believed they were about to lose their mother, and her husband Fabian, believed he was soon to become a widow.
 Facing eviction, the family's sad story saw their loved ones and strangers raise $100,000 to help them in their time of need.

 No one dared to question Ybarra's story of illness and heartache.